moraxu/Lock-free-Static-Tree-Barrier/README.txt

+CDSChecker is a model checker for C11/C++11 which exhaustively explores the behaviors of code under the C/C++ memory model - http://plrg.ics.uci.edu/software_page/42-2/

 In order to run the test cases:

-    1. Place 'CS295' directory in 'model-checker' directory,
+    1. Place 'CS295' directory in 'model-checker' (git://plrg.ics.uci.edu/model-checker.git) directory,
     2. 'cd' to that 'CS295' directory,
     3. Issue 'make test1' and 'make test2',
     4. 'cd ..',